phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

     getAsync(locale: Locale | string): Promise<CLDR>;
     // (undocumented)
     info(): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "internals" is marked as @alpha, but its signature references "Internals" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "internals" is marked as @public, but its signature references "Internals" which is marked as @internal
     //
     // (undocumented)
     protected readonly internals: Internals;